What are device Health Services?

 In this scenario, a new device is added to the organization and registered with the Device Health service.
 The new device automatically retrieves its security policy from Azure Active Directory (Azure AD) and sends it to the Device Guard feature in Windows.

-In this example, because no software update policies have been configured yet, Deployment Image Servicing and Management (DISM or Dism for short) is used to install an available update package on the device after confirming that there are no known issues with it.
+In this example, because no software update policies have been configured yet, Deployment Image Servicing and Management (DISM or Dism for short) is used to install an available update package on the device after confirming that it has no known issues.

-This process requires administrator credentials that were previously stored in a secure location within the device’s registry known only by DHS during registration of the managed code application that performs this task.
+This process requires administrator credentials previously stored in a secure location within the device’s registry, which is known only by DHS during registration of the managed code application that performs this task.

 This process is repeated from a different device with an additional security policy.
 In this case, the Dism executable checks for any currently installed security policy updates and then downloads and installs an available update package if one exists.

-This process requires administrator credentials that were previously stored in a secure location within the registry known only by DHS during registration of the managed code application that performs this task.
+This process requires administrator credentials previously stored in a secure location within the registry known only by DHS during registration of the managed code application that performs this task.

-To get started with DHS, you first need to create a Device Health service instance.
+To start with DHS, you must create a Device Health service instance.
 This is where you store information about the devices you want to monitor.
 You then add widgets to this instance by using the Add-Device cmdlet.
-Once you have added a machine, you can then query its health status and receive alerts when there is a problem.
+Once you have added a machine, you can query its health status and receive alerts when there is a problem.

 The benefits of using DHS include: